newstack-cloud/bluelink-provider-aws/docs/agent-guidance/CREATE_RESOURCE_INSTRUCTIONS.md

 - You must run the tests to ensure they are all passing before considering the task as complete.
 - You must run existing tests in this project to ensure that regressions have not been introduced.
 - Opt for using `AllowedValues` in resource schemas instead of `Pattern` for string fields that have a static set of allowed values.
+- Do not follow the SaveOperation pattern for the `Destroy` method of plugins as the SDK doesn't have an equivalent helper for destroying resources and in most cases destroying resources is a lot simpler than creating or updating them.
+If the functionality is complex, it can be broken down into multiple methods instead of the declarative SDK pattern.